Riyadh Military Hospital

-Prince Sultan Military Medical City (PSMMC) also known as Riyadh Armed Forces Hospital is located in Riyadh City, the capital of Saudi Arabia, considered one of the most advanced centres in the Middle East.
-It is located in the heart of Riyadh.
-At a distance of approximately 20 km from the city centre and easily accessible to the general population.
+Prince Sultan Military Medical City (PSMMC), formerly known as Riyadh Military Hospital or Riyadh Armed Forces Hospital, is a military medical complex located in Riyadh, the capital of Saudi Arabia.
+It is approximately 20 km from the city centre and easily accessible to the general population.
 PSMMC is part of the Medical Services Department (MSD) of the Ministry of Defense (MOD).